-• Font size
+Font size

-Lets you specify the size of the characters displayed on the screen.
+If you click on the Advanced... button, and then click on the General tab, you can specify the size of the characters displayed on the screen.

-You should generally use the default setting for font size since some programs were not designed to work with large fonts.
+You should generally use the default setting for font size because some programs are not designed to work with large fonts.

-• Screen area
+Screen area

 Lets you specify the screen resolution.
 The resolution setting determines the amount of information that can be displayed on your screen.
 The larger the resolution setting numbers, the more you can see on your screen, but the smaller the images on the screen appear.

 The values you can choose for screen area (resolution) and colors will be limited by: